tedmoore/schelp2/docs/Classes/String.md

 **Returns:** An array of integer character indices pointing to all the possible matches.
 ### `findRegexpAt`
-Match a regular expression (see [String#Regular expressions](../Classes/String.md#regular-expressions)) at the given offset, returning the match and the length of the match in an Array, or nil if it doesn't match.
+Match a regular expression (see [String / Regular expressions ](../Classes/String.md#regular-expressions)) at the given offset, returning the match and the length of the match in an Array, or nil if it doesn't match.
 The match must begin right at the offset.
 ```supercollider
 "foobaroob".findRegexpAt("o*b+", 0); // nil
 "foobaroob".findRegexpAt("o*b+", 1); // [oob, 3]